tushar30gaurab/tushar30gaurab/README.md

   # Hi there👋, I'm Tushar😀

-## About Me
+## 📫 About Me

 - I'm a passionate Software Engineer based in India 🇮🇳
+- Love for coding 💻 and enjoy travelling ⛰️
-- I love Coding and enjoy Travelling.
-With a background in Tech Engineering, I'm always eager to learn and explore new techs n' tools
+- With a background in Tech Engineering, I'm always eager to learn and explore new techs n' tools

 ## 🔭 My GitHub Stats